 Stop 9: Chocolate tasting at La Chocolaterie Rococo

 You can’t buy happiness but you can buy chocolate and the best kind at La Chocolaterie Rococo in Groot Brak, Mossel Bay.
 Chocolatier, Charmaine makes everything from scratch with only the finest ingredients and if you try it, you’ll understand why.
-Not only is it paired with Brothers Coffee, they also do a wine and whisky pairing which is indeed, a treat!
+Not only is it paired with Brothers Coffee, but they also do a wine and whiskey pairing which is true, a treat!

 Address: 77 Long Street, Bergsig, Groot Brakrivier | Hours: Monday to Friday – 09:00 to 16:00 and Saturday – 10:00 to 14:00.